chgray/notes/docs/Blog.AI.DocumentEditor.md

 as it's not abused.

 1. 95% vibe coded, using languages/libraries/techniques where I'm already skilled
-1. Uses Azure Search for content
+1. Uses Azure AI Search (free tier) for content
 1. Uses AzureAI for LLM